 Novel assemblies of enhancer elements can also be used to edit natural endogenous gene promoters in the genome using new editing techniques in order to modulate the expression of endogenous genes and engineering more effective producer cells by pathway optimisation to enhance protein folding and/or processing.
 Multiple genes can be targeted using this approach, where different pathway components are required to be expressed at different levels, by using distinct enhancer element assemblies with unique sequences.

 Synpromic’s design platform allows the creation of strong, highly responsive and tightly regulated promoters controlled by either addition of a safe small molecule or via changes in the cellular environment.
 These promoters allow the development of new processes for traditionally problematic proteins/viruses and provide the tools to overcome the bottlenecks in current bioprocessing and viral vector manufacturing.

 Synpromics is able to create promoters that are responsive to any change of the environment of the producer cell, such as an environmental change of temperature, a physico-chemical change of pH or the addition of any biological or chemical stimuli.
 This allows the producer cell line to reach a certain biomass before production initiates and facilitates the production of toxic or difficult to express proteins.

 Our novel approach to synthetic promoter development means that it is now possible to develop new promoters to tackle the biotechnology challenges of biologics manufacturing.
-To meet our partners’ needs, we can either select and out-license candidates from existing promoter libraries or alternatively engage in a design and development program to deliver promoters with particular criteria that are unique to a partner's specific application
+We can either select and out-license candidates from existing promoter libraries or alternatively engage in a design and development program to deliver promoters with particular criteria that are unique to the specific application